Vib-Ribbon: Gameplay

 Vib-Ribbon is a rhythm game in which players guide Vibri the rabbit across a line filled with obstacles tied in correspondence to the beat of the song, in a dimension called Music World.
 Stages contain four basic obstacles; block, loop, wave, and pit, which require players to press the L1, R1, X, or Down buttons respectively at the right time to navigate.
 Sometimes two obstacles will be merged, requiring the player to press two buttons at the same time (for example, a block and pit combination will require players to press L1 and Down together).
 Not pushing a button at the right time turns Vibri into a scribbled version of herself temporarily.
-Getting hit by obstacles too many times will degenerate Vibri from a rabbit into a frog, followed by a worm.
-Getting hit too many times while in worm form will end the game.
+Getting hit by obstacles too many times will degenerate Vibri from a rabbit into a frog, followed by an insect.
+Getting hit too many times while in insect form will end the game.
 Successful actions will help Vibri recover back to her higher forms, and clearing enough obstacles in succession while in the rabbit form will evolve Vibri into Super Vibri, increasing the player's score until Vibri is hit.

 The player's score is tallied via symbols during the gameplay and converted into points at the end of the run.
 Earning a high score will cause Vibri to sing a congratulatory song based on their position.
 The base game features six songs divided into bronze, silver, and gold courses containing two songs each.
 Once the game is loaded onto the PlayStation, players can remove the disc and insert their own music CDs to play stages generated from its tracks.
 Players have the option of selecting a single track from the CD or playing all tracks consecutively.
 The difficulty varies depending on the intensity of the music.